-History: CAM began in 1975 when a group of local clergy pooled resources during a severe recession to better respond to overwhelming demands on food pantries and clothing closets.
-In 1985, CAM was asked by the United Way and Mecklenburg County government to become the community’s central location for distribution of emergency financial assistance and basic household items.
-Today, CAM serves over 63,000 individuals a year and is recognized as a community leader and advocate for people living in poverty.
+History: Crisis Assistance Ministry began in 1975 when a group of local clergy and lay people pooled resources during a severe recession to better respond to overwhelming demands on food pantries and clothing closets.
+In 1985, they were asked by the United Way and Mecklenburg County to become the community’s central location for distribution of emergency financial assistance.

-Approach: CAM disburses financial assistance and provides supportive services to hard working people with complex issues who truly need a “hand up” out of the cycle of poverty.
-Support includes: emergency financial assistance for rent and utilities, referrals, extended support programs to identify root causes of crisis, clothing and essential household goods.
-Additionally, CAM collaborates with other poverty-fighting agencies to prevent homelessness, and engages community leaders through hands-on educational programs on the real impact of poverty.
+Approach: Support includes emergency financial assistance for rent and utilities, referrals, extended financial literacy courses and other support programs to identify root causes of crisis, clothing and essential household goods.
+Additionally, they collaborate with other poverty-fighting agencies and engage community leaders through hands-on educational programs on the real impact of poverty.